 Meet Linda Whitesitt

-A lover of music, words and flowers, Linda has worn many hats — violinist, teacher, arts education evaluator, and musicologist.
-She is the author of The Summer of Our Awakening: My Grandmother’s Solstice Story, co-author with her husband of We’re Surviving Cancer…Today, co-author of The ARTS Book: Designing Quality Arts Integration with Alignment, Rigor, Teamwork and Sustainability, and author of scholarly publications on women and music.
-She has recently moved to Charlotte with her husband and two furry, feline companions.
+A professional violinist, Linda has long been drawn to people’s stories—to write about them as a music historian and to invite others to share them on her radio program and on her website.
+She is the author of The Summer of Our Awakening: My Grandmother’s Solstice Story, co-author with her husband of We’re Surviving Cancer…Today, co-author of The ARTS Book: Designing Quality Arts Integration with Alignment, Rigor, Teamwork and Sustainability, and the author of scholarly publications on women and music.

 A Sample of Linda’s Writing